Table of Contents

 - Documentation that shows when and how much you credited the cardholder’s account.

 Merchants should be careful about accepting liability when they receive an inquiry from an issuer or card network.
-Usually, it is best to proceed cautiously, gather your own records, investigate the transaction, and see whether or not it makes sense to accept the chargeback or fight it by representing the charge with your compelling evidence.
+Usually, it is best to proceed cautiously, gather your own records, investigate the transaction, and decide whether to accept the chargeback or fight it

 Some cases, however, are cut and dried.